Skip to main content

 Log into the Heels Abroad portal and select “Tar Heel User”.

-Am I required to study abroad if I accept the PPI scholarship?
+Am I required to study abroad if I accept the PPI award?

 No!
 You are not required to study abroad or to even use your passport once you receive it.
 However, we will encourage you to explore global opportunities including studying, interning, researching, service-learning, and travelling just for fun abroad.

-Will the PPI scholarship affect my financial aid package?
+Will the PPI award affect my financial aid package?

 No. Any other aid you may receive will not be affected.
-The $175 award will be generated as a refund and will not go to pay a balance.
-That way you will have access to it shortly after you upload an image of your passport application receipt as a way to “pay you back” for your expenses.
+The $180 award will be generated as a refund and will not go to pay a balance.
+That way you will have access to it shortly after the application deadline and can use it to pay for your passport application expenses.

-Why should I accept this scholarship and get a passport?
+Why should I accept this award and get a passport?
 I’m not even sure I want to travel abroad.

 My receipts don’t show everything I paid to apply for a passport.
-How will this affect my scholarship amount?
+How will this affect my award amount?

 Do I have to apply separately for the actual passport?